isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

         ...
     }

-The first ``option-data`` entry does not hide as usual the second one because vendor identifiers (1234 and 5678) are different: responses will carry two instances of the ``vivco-suboptions`` option, each for a different vendor.
+The first ``option-data`` entry does not hide the second one, because vendor identifiers (1234 and 5678) are different: the responses will carry two instances of the ``vivco-suboptions`` option, each for a different vendor.

 .. _dhcp4-ddns-config: